rojkang/06_berties_33802494/README.md

 Lab 8 Additions (Validation & Sanitisation)
 Sanitisation (express-sanitizer)

-To protect against XSS attacks, I sanitised form inputs such as:
+To protect against XSS attacks, I sanitised form inputs such as: req.sanitize(req.body.firstname) req.sanitize(req.body.lastname) req.sanitize(req.body.email)

-req.sanitize(req.body.firstname)
-req.sanitize(req.body.lastname)
-req.sanitize(req.body.email)

 This removes <script> tags and prevents JavaScript injection.
 Passwords are not sanitised to avoid breaking hashing/login.
 XSS Demonstration
 Before sanitisation, entering:
 Henry <script>alert("Gotcha!")</script>
 would trigger an alert.
 After sanitisation, the script is stripped and the attack no longer works

+LAB 9
+1. Calling an External API (Weather)
+Created a new weather route and EJS page.
+Used the OpenWeatherMap API to fetch live weather data.
+Added an API key using .env.
+Displayed results for any city the user searches.

+2. Providing Our Own API (Books API)
+Created /api/books to return book data in JSON.
+Added support for:
+searching (?search=term)
+price filtering (?minprice=10&maxprice=20)
+sorting (?sort=name or sort=price)
+Combined all filters into one flexible API endpoint.